July 11, 2021

 NUMBER 1: HIGH-YIELD SAVINGS ACCOUNT

-These days, even “high-yield” savings rates aren’t that high.
-You’re lucky to get 1.00% interest on your savings.
+These days, many “high-yield” savings rates are paying over 3% annual percentage yield (APY).
+Sure, you might be able to get higher elsewhere.
 But remember, the purpose of an emergency fund is to be there when you need it most.

 Most savings are FDIC or NCUA-insured up to $250,000.00.
 FDIC insures deposits at banks.
 NCUA insures deposits at credit unions.
 You can check a bank or credit union’s insured status here: